Royal Osteoporosis Society (ROS) osteoporosis risk checker – frequently asked questions

 How was the osteoporosis risk checker developed?

-The content for the tool was developed by expert clinical colleagues from across the ROS.
-It was reviewed by volunteers with lived experience of osteoporosis and by the organisation’s Clinical Committee.
+The content for the tool was developed with input from clinical experts, volunteers with lived experience of osteoporosis and our Health Information team.
 The tool itself was then tested by existing volunteers, staff and new audiences.

-The osteoporosis risk checker is intended to raise awareness of factors that are known to increase the risk of developing osteoporosis and broken bones.
-It is not a diagnostic tool, only a healthcare professional can diagnose osteoporosis and predict your risk of breaking a bone.
+The Royal Osteoporosis Society (ROS) risk checker will help you to understand the different risk factors that can increase your chance of developing osteoporosis and broken bones.
+It is not a diagnostic tool.
+Only a healthcare professional can diagnose osteoporosis and predict your chance of breaking a bone.

 What types of results can people get?